koculu/ZoneTree/docs/tuning/disk-segments.md

 * iterator cache contribution

 Read-heavy hot-key workloads may benefit from larger caches.
 One-off scans may be better when they do not pollute block cache.

+The default key and value cache sizes are `1024` records each, with `10 second` record lifetimes.

 ```csharp
 using var zoneTree = new ZoneTreeFactory<int, string>()